-An attractive solution to obtaining high-quality information about the forest characteristics can be found in the raw data from remote-sensing Airborne Laser Scans (ALS) for land surface mapping (Clark et al., 2004).
-During the last decade, the ALS technology has seen a rapid expansion and ALS mapping campaigns have been performed for entire countries (e.g. Nilsson et al., 2017).
+An attractive solution to obtaining high-quality information about forest characteristics can be found in the raw data from remote-sensing airborne laser scans (ALSs) for land surface mapping (Clark et al., 2004).
+During the last decade, ALS technology has seen a rapid expansion and ALS mapping campaigns have been performed for entire countries (e.g. Nilsson et al., 2017).
 Simultaneously, the price of ALS studies has decreased, making mapping campaigns for in-depth studies possible for both research and commercial wind projects (e.g. Boudreault et al., 2017).
-The raw data from the scans is stored in standard format, allowing siting engineers to use the same data source for land surface description for different sites (for Photogrammetry & Remote Sensing, 2010).
+The raw data from the scans are stored in standard format, allowing siting engineers to use the same data source for land surface description for different sites (American Society for Photogrammetry & Remote Sensing, 2010).
 Boudreault et al. (2015) introduced a method that used the raw data from ALS campaigns in canopy-resolving flow models.
 Here, we translate the derived forest height from ALS data to a roughness map for use in a WAsP analysis.
-The ALS based model results are compared with model results based on the standard land-use based maps.
-The four land-use based maps tested in this study had different resolutions, and included a varying level of detail.
-To investigate the importance of resolution, the roughness maps made from the ALS scans were created at resolutions matching the land-use models.
-In addition to evaluating model performance, the different resolutions allowed for the investigation of how the WAsP handled the large amount of data, with a particular focus on retaining the speed of the WAsP calculation.
+The ALS-based model results are compared with model results based on standard land use maps.
+The four land-use-based maps tested in this study had different resolutions, and included a varying level of detail.
+To investigate the importance of resolution, the roughness maps made from the ALS scans were created at resolutions matching the land use models.
+In addition to evaluating model performance, the different resolutions allowed for the investigation of how WAsP handled the large number of data, with a particular focus on retaining the speed of WAsP calculations.

-This study performs validation and analysis of the model results for the cross-prediction of 7 masts located in a predominantly forested area in central Sweden.
+This study performs validation and analysis of the model results for the cross prediction of seven masts located in a predominantly forested area in central Sweden.
 At such high latitudes, icing on cup anemometers and wind vanes is a common problem for wind measurement (Bredesen et al., 2017).
-There were periods with frozen cup anemometers and wind vanes: the process for removal of these periods is described in (Sec.
-2).
-The processing of the ALS data and its conversion to roughness length and displacement height is presented in Sec.
-3. Sec.
-3 also contains descriptions of the land-use classification based datasets.
-The WAsP flow model and the cross-prediction method used for the model assessment are then described in Section 4.
-Section 5 presents the results of the comparison between model performance for the different roughness products.
-Finally, we discuss uncertainties, opportunities and possible improvements in Section 6.
+There were periods with frozen cup anemometers and wind vanes: the process for removal of these periods is described in Sect.
+2. The processing of the ALS data and their conversion to roughness length and displacement height is presented in Sect.
+3. Section 3 also contains descriptions of the land use classification based datasets.
+The WAsP flow model and the cross-prediction method used for the model assessment are then described in Sect.
+4. Section 5 presents the results of the comparison among model performance among the different roughness products.
+Finally, we discuss uncertainties, opportunities, and possible improvements in Sect.
+6.